The answer to that long fought debate as to which baseball player was the best violinist of all time is this man, Sonny Senerchia.

 Life wasn’t all baseball and music.
 In his later years, Senerchia raced sports cars in the SCCA and he became a pilot.
 Okay – there was still baseball and music.
 He started playing other instruments in jazz groups – Senerchia worked the clarinet, saxophone, flute, and piano.
 He played softball on a ridiculously competitive team past his 70th birthday.

-On a nice November day in 2003, Senerchia was riding his motorcycle in Freehold, New Jersey when he was involved in a nasty accident.
+On November 1, 2003, Senerchia was riding his motorcycle in Freehold, New Jersey when he was involved in a nasty accident.
 In an instant, a man who constantly expanded his life and skills and knowledge and shared it with others was gone.

 One wonders if Senerchia sold either his baseball career or his musical career short by not focusing on one thing.
 Maybe – but for Senerchia, he was able to live well in both worlds.
 Branch Rickey said it best when he observed that the young third baseman had “the equipment of a ballplayer but the temperament of a musician.”